-Structural lemmas.
-The proofs in FCSL are structured to facilitate systematic application of Floyd-style structural rules, one for each program command.
+The verification conditions for weakening are encoded by wrapping a program into the Do constructor (e.g., in Figure 3), which emits a corresponding proof obligation.
+Such proofs in FCSL are structured to facilitate systematic application of Floyd-style structural rules, one for each command.
 All the rules are proved sound from first principles, and are applied as lemmas to advance the verification.
-As the first step of every proof, the system implicitly applies the weakening rule to the automatically synthesized weakest pre- and strongest postconditions [Dijkstra 1975], essentially converting the program into the continuation-passing style (CPS) representation and sequentializing its structure.
-Every statement-specific structural rule "symbolically evaluates" the program by one step, and replaces the goal with a new one to be verified.
+As the first step of every proof, the system implicitly applies the weakening rule to the automatically synthesized weakest pre- and strongest postconditions, essentially converting the program into the continuation-passing style (CPS) representation and sequentializing its structure.
+Every statement-specific structural rule "symbolically evaluates" the program by one step, and replaces the goal with a new one (or several ones) to be verified.

-For example, the following lemma step, corresponding to the rule of sequential composition, reduces the verification of a program $(y \leftarrow e_1; (e_2 \ y))$ with continuation k, to the verification of the program $e_1$ and the program $e_2 \ y \ k$ , where y corresponds to a symbolic result of evaluating $e_1$ , constrained according to $e_1$ 's postcondition.
-One can apply it several times until $e_1$ is reduced to some primitive action, at which point one can apply the structural rule for that action.
+For example, the following lemma step, corresponding to the rule of sequential composition, reduces the verification of a program $(y \leftarrow e_1; (e_2 \ y))$ with continuation k, to the verification of the program e_1 and the program $e_2 \ y \ k$, where y corresponds to a symbolic result of evaluating e_1 , constrained according to e_1 's postcondition.
+One can apply it several times until e_1 is reduced to some primitive action, at which point one can apply the structural rule for that action.

-'''

-Lemma step W A B (e1 : ST W A) (e2 : A -> ST W B) i (k : cont B):
+''' Lemma step W A B (e1 : ST W A)

+(e2 : A -> ST W B) i (k : cont B):

 verify i e1 (fun y m => verify m (e2 y) k) ->

-verify i (y <-- e1; e2 y) k.
+verify i (y <-- e1; e2 y) k. '''

-'''